“No,” I said. “No thank you.”

 But just as we were climbing into the car, on that lovely Tuesday morning, Arla Patch came out, looking worried, a phone held to her ear, to tell us that something crazy had just happened and it was on TV right then.
 Something about the World Trade Center.
 We better come see.

 This certainty was not a sign of any prophetic gift.
 It came, I think, more from my roots in a military family.
-Many of the reflexes of that culture were ingrained: You (whoever “you” were, we still weren’t sure) don’t get away with attacking the Pentagon, the nerve center of all the US military.
-Somebody will soon face some heavy payback from the armed men and women whose center and stronghold is in that building.
+Many of the reflexes of that culture were ingrained: You (whoever “you” were, who hijacked those planes, we still weren’t sure) don’t get away with attacking the Pentagon, the nerve center of all the US military.
+Somebody will soon face some heavy payback from the armed men and women whose headquarters and stronghold are in that building.

 And chances were very good that when this war started, there would be many more of the innocent killed in their frenzied, fiery search for the guilty.
 U.S. revenge would be painted on some part of the world in a very broad brush of death.